adityaaaa10/javascript-learning/README.md

 # JavaScript Learning

-My JavaScript learning journey from basics to advanced.
+My JavaScript learning journey from basics to advanced for webdev.

 ## Topics Covered
 - JS1 - Variables and Data Types